JalmaGit/Top_Game/README.md

  *worldBorder*
  *box/Boxes*

-The **plane** is used as the floor of the map and has static picture from Andenes, Picture taken from [norgeibilde.no.](https://www.norgeibilder.no/)
+The **plane** is used as the floor of the map and has static picture that gives the player visual clues as to where on the map it is.
 The size of the plane is the size of the picture which is 1195x1739 pixels.
 The **worldBorder** is set right outside of the planes dimensions.
 There is also placed a box close to the centre of the map.